manvi10/manvi10/README.md

 ## 🌱 Career Objective

 I'm passionate about building intelligent, scalable systems that solve real-world problems using machine learning, NLP, and system design.
-My goal is to contribute to impactful projects in software engineering or data science, where I can apply my technical skills, collaborate with innovative teams, and continuously grow through hands-on development and learning
+My goal is to contribute to impactful projects in software engineering or data science, where I can apply my technical skills, collaborate with innovative teams, and continuously grow through hands-on development and learning.

 ---